 - Night time comes and it’s time to get ready for another 9 hours or so of three hourly if not hourly feedings

 As you can see, nowhere in a typical day does marriage maintenance intentionally happen.
 It really did take effort and more than anything else support to have any quality time alone.
-It’s no wonder that relationship problems after having a baby aren’t uncommon.
+It is no wonder that relationship problems in marriage after a baby are not uncommon.
 It’s not at all surprising that the story for a lot of couples is an unhappy marriage after baby.
 For me, availability of support would never have been enough anyway.
-I wouldn’t have been comfortable leaving my new baby with anyone I didn’t fully trust or didn’t know well enough.
+I would not have been comfortable leaving my new baby with anyone I didn’t fully trust or didn’t know well enough.
 Hiring a random sitter would not have been an option.

 I feel obligated to say as well that if you were like I was before I had a baby, don’t think you need to do a total 180 on your idealism.
 You might end up with a baby who never cries, is happy to be in anyone’s arms, will happily drink from a bottle as well as your boob even though they’re exclusively breast milk-fed and loves their sleep.

 I do still think that ultimately two people both have to be playing the long game in the family.
 They must keep in mind that their newborn will not be a newborn forever.
 They should also remember that any time sacrifices being made now will change and also become more enjoyable is important to keep in mind.